scchess/Qualimap/doc/tools.rst

 To access the tool use :menuselection:`Tools --> Compute counts`.

-.. note:: Currently "Compute Counts" tool analyzes paired-end reads as if they are independent; only the strand-specificity of the protocol is taken into account.
-This may lead to discrepancy, when computing the feature counts from paired-end data.
+.. note:: For paired-end reads currently each mate of a pair is considered independently (taking into account the strand-specificity of the protocol).
 We will add full support for paired-end reads in future versions of Qualimap.

 .. _example-compute-counts: